WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-24-configure-custom-urls-to-access-microservices-running-in-kubernetes.md

 This post is part of ["Microservice Series - From Zero to Hero"](/microservice-series-from-zero-to-hero).

-## Add a DNS Entry for your Domain.
+## Add a DNS Entry for your Domain

 Before you can use your own URL, you have to create an Azure DNS zone.
 In the Azure portal, search for DNS zone and click create.
 Provide a subscription, resource group, and the name of your domain.